To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 LandlordInvest

-Size, history and types of loans: £18 million lent since 2017 in a combination of loans to residential property landlords and some short-term (bridging) loans against residential property.
+Size, history and types of loans: £19 million lent since 2017.
+These are bridging loans and development loans on commercial and residential property.

 LandlordInvest's 4thWay PLUS Rating: Unrated, due to insufficient information.

-Lender losses: It's unclear whether there have been any lender losses.
-All we know is that at least one loan has turned bad, but it could be more.
+Lender losses: We know that LandlordInvest has had some bad debts, but it's unclear whether there have been any lender losses or whether bad debts have so far been recovered in full.
 (Note that since lenders are allowed to sell their loans for a 20% discount, some lenders might have given themselves a loss by selling in a hurry for up to 20% less than they paid.
 That loss is down to the lenders' own actions and not the quality of the loans.)

 Other protections: None.